Painless Family Budgeting

 Create a list of monthly expenses that are set in stone—mortgage/rent, utilities, student loan payments, car payments and so on.
-Next you need to determine a monthly average for costs such as medical co-pays, prescriptions, gift giving, gas, charity and so forth.
+Next, determine a monthly average for costs such as medical co-pays, prescriptions, gift giving, gas, charity and so forth.
 Don’t forget things that you pay yearly or only two or four times a year.
 Divide these out to come up with a monthly cost.
 These types of expenses include auto insurance, car registration, license renewal, new glasses, etc. Now add on your miscellaneous expenses, which will come mostly from the list you created when you were doing your expense log.
 Include costs of meals out of the home, coffee at the office, video rentals, etc. Include a listing for vacation or other big pleasure expenses, so you can see how much you need per month to pay for it.

 Adjusting Your Budget

 Now total your expenses.
 If your total is more than your monthly income, start to make some changes.
 There are lots of ways to cut back in small ways and if you do it in enough places, you can have a huge impact on your budget.
 Pack lunches for everyone instead of buying, borrow videos from the library instead of renting, take coffee in a thermos to work, cancel some magazine subscriptions, increase the deductibles on your insurance so your premiums are lower.
-Think creatively and look for ways you can cut things that will minimally impact your life.

 Make some changes in your life and home that will slowly help reduce expenses, like turning lights off when no one is in the room, using coupons, turning down the thermostat, buying in bulk, making your own pizza instead of ordering one every Wednesday, having birthday parties at home instead of at a laser tag place.